wilvk/blog-hugo/content/posts/troubleshooting-a-dotnet-vim-plugin.md

 - IDEs (such as VS Code and Visual Studio for Mac)
 - and others

-This all adds to increasing the surface area for error and frustration in the troubleshooting process.
+This all adds to increasing the number of variations and complexity that can lead to error and frustration in the troubleshooting process.

 ## learnings